team-roman-i/csci-s71-project/README.md

 1. items related to authentication
 2. Minimal features that provide coherent value for the stakeholders
 3. less important features

+### Estimating:
+- the whole team used relative-size estimating

 ## Definiton of Ready:
 - Title